Does my child need to learn how to skate before signing up for the KC Stars?

 How do I determine what level my child should play at (house or travel)?

 There are many variables to this question.
 One consideration is the amount of travel associated with a travel team.
-In Kansas City our travel teams do a significant amount of travel to St. Louis and other Midwest cities due to the fact that Kansas City has a limited number of hockey programs.
+In Kansas City our travel teams do a significant amount of travel to Nebraska, Iowa and other Midwest cities due to the fact that Kansas City has a limited number of hockey programs.
 You need to make the commitment to travel and the extra practices.

 The other consideration is the skill/talent level of the player.
 Travel teams are more skilled and as such have tryouts in order to be selected to a team.
 The player needs to attend the tryout sessions and then will be contacted by the appropriate coach as to whether they made a travel team.
 If the player does not make it on a travel team they will be referred to the house league.
 There are various House League tournaments as well.